wgalbraith/280/docs_student/exponential-exercises.md

 a.
 Is this growth or decay?
 Explain how you know.

 b.
+What is the continuous rate of decay?

+c.
 What percent of the substance remains after 1 year?

-c.
+d.
 What is the approximate yearly percent decrease?

 ---